 DEQ, in coordination with the Town of Lakeview and Lake County formed an advisory committee to develop a plan to achieve emission reductions by 2019.
 From June 2013 through June 2014, the advisory committee has been meeting to discuss issues, identify the sources of PM in Lakeview, and to brainstorm and recommend strategies that the community would implement over the next five years.
 The committee plans to put forward a suite of options to implement over the next few years.
 This may include enhanced education and outreach, continued implementation of the voluntary woodstove curtailment call, current and future woodstove changeouts, an agreement with the USFS to not burn on poor air quality days, and the potential expansion of open burning restrictions to incorporate the UGB (current law only applies to the town).
-The town also hopes to pursue future strategies including additional woodstove changeouts, long-term efforts to find alternate sources of heat other than wood (such as geothermal or natural gas), additional town and county ordinances to restrict use of woodstoves.
+The town also hopes to pursue future strategies including additional woodstove changeouts, long-term efforts to find alternate sources of heat other than wood (such as geothermal or natural gas), and additional town and county ordinances to restrict use of woodstoves.
 Sustainment area rules will help the community change out uncertified woodstoves, the primary source of emissions that cause the exceedances of the PM2.5 standard.

-A sustainment area rule and designation for Lakeview will improve the plan by including these rules.
-The rules will allow new or expanding industrial sources to purchase woodstove emission offsets to become established in Lakeview.
+A sustainment area designation for Lakeview will improve the plan by allowing and encouraging new or expanding industrial sources to purchase woodstove emission offsets to become established or expand in Lakeview.
 These reductions in woodstove emissions will reduce overall ambient conditions during critical wintertime days and contribute to better overall air quality in Lakeview.

+Conclusion

+DEQ proposes to designate the Lakeview area as a sustainment area for PM2.5, under OAR 340-204-0030, with woodstoves the priority sources.

+Monitoring data has been presented showing that the Lakeview area is exceeding or has the potential to exceed the PM2.5 ambient air quality standard.

+A description of the affected area based on the monitoring data has been presented.
+The boundary of the proposed Lakeview sustainment area is the Lakeview urban growth boundary.

+A discussion and identification of the priority sources contributing to the exceedance or potential exceedance of the ambient air quality standard has been presented.
+DEQ has determined that woodstoves are the main contributors to PM2.5 air quality problems, and therefore proposes to designate woodstoves as the priority sources in the Lakeview sustainment area.

+A discussion of the reasons for the proposed designation has been provided.
+In summary, designating Lakeview as a sustainment area will allow Lakeview to pursue economic development in the form of intermediate size industry; will encourage new or expanding industry to obtain emission offsets from woodstove changeouts and thereby help address the main contributors to Lakeview’s air quality problems; and along with Lakeview’s PM Advance efforts, will help to bring Lakeview into compliance with the PM2.5 AAQS.